surpassport/grav-recent-posts/README.md

 Recent Posts Plugin for Grav
 ======
-Based on the `Archives` Plugin, this plugin lists the most recents posts in from your Grav Blog.
+Based on the `Archives` Plugin, this plugin lists the most recents posts from your Grav Blog.

-You will be able to select which pages are blogs and should be displayed
+## Settings

-# Warning // In Development
+* Select the pages where your blogs posts are listed – only their child pages will be shown
-This plugin has just been started to be developed and does not work yet!
+* List categories: In addition to the posts from the blog pages, pages with the category will be shown